Quantitative susceptibility mapping: Field-to-source inversion

-Calculation Of Susceptibility through Multiple Orientation Sampling (COSMOS)
+Calculation of susceptibility through multiple orientation sampling (COSMOS)

 COSMOS solves the inverse problem by oversampling from multiple orientations.
 COSMOS utilizes the fact that the zero cone surface in the Fourier domain is fixed at the magic angle with respect to the B0 field.
 Therefore, if an object is rotated with respect to the B0 field, then in the object's frame, the B0 field is rotated and thus the cone.
 Consequently, data that cannot be calculated due to the cone becomes available at the new orientations.

 COSMOS assumes a model-free susceptibility distribution and keeps full fidelity to the measured data.
 This method has been validated extensively in in vitro, ex vivo and phantom experiments.
 Quantitative susceptibility maps obtained from in vivo human brain imaging also showed high degree of agreement with previous knowledge about brain anatomy.
 Three orientations are generally required for COSMOS, limiting the practicality for clinical applications.
 However, it may serve as a reference standard when available for calibrating other techniques.

-Morphology Enabled Dipole Inversion (MEDI)
+Morphology enabled dipole inversion (MEDI)

 A unique advantage of MRI is that it provides not only the phase image but also the magnitude image.
 In principle, the contrast change, or equivalently the edge, on a magnitude image arises from the underlying change of tissue type, which is the same cause for the change of susceptibility.
 This observation is translated into mathematics in MEDI, where edges in a QSM which do not exist in the corresponding magnitude image are sparsified by solving a weighted $l_1$ norm minimization problem.

 MEDI has also been validated extensively in phantom, in vitro and ex vivo experiments.
-In in vivo human brain, MEDI calculated QSM showed similar results compared to COSMOS without statistically significant difference.
+In an in vivo human brain, MEDI calculated QSM showed similar results compared to COSMOS without statistically significant difference.
 MEDI only requires a single angle acquisition, so it is a more practical solution to QSM.

-Thresholded K-space Division (TKD)
+Thresholded K-space division (TKD)

 The underdetermined data in Fourier domain is only at the location of the cone and its immediate vicinity.
 For this region in k-space, spatial-frequencies of the dipole kernel are set to a predetermined non-zero value for the division.
 Investigation of more advanced strategies for recovering data in this k-space region is also a topic of ongoing research.

 Thresholded k-space division only requires a single angle acquisition, and benefits from the ease of implementation as well as the fast calculation speed.
 However, streaking artifacts are frequently present in the QSM and the susceptibility value is underestimated compared to COSMOS calculated QSM.